Answer: The Scapula Pull up

-The primary function of the scapular is to attach the arm to the body.
-The head of the Humerus bone sits in the Glenoid cavity of the scapular, to create the shoulder joint.
-The scapular is a winged, floating bone that slides around the back of your rib cage.
+The primary function of the scapula is to attach the arm to the body.
+The head of the Humerus bone sits in the Glenoid cavity of the scapula, to create the shoulder joint.
+The scapula is a winged, floating bone that slides around the back of your rib cage.
 It allows your arm to move freely through a large range of motion.

 The reason why it is so good

 Many people carry lots of tension in their traps, combined with spending many hours a day at our desks, we are always in anterior flexion.
 This means our shoulders are hunched forward and traps are tight.
 This exercise helps to counteract this, pulling the traps and shoulders back and down – where they belong.

 It is also essential for proper pull up and lat pull down form.
 These movements must begin by first retracting the scapula, to engage the lats, then the rowing part of the movement begins.
 This helps to fix shoulder problems when rowing, and maximise lat engagement.